WellthCare

 • Domestic Partners & Adult Children: Employer contributions for a domestic partner (if not a tax-dependent) or an adult child over age 26 are typically considered taxable imputed income and will appear on your pay stub and W-2.

 • Health Reimbursement Arrangements (HRAs) & HSAs: Employer contributions to these accounts are also tax-advantaged.
-HRA funds are excluded from income, and HSA contributions are tax-deductible for the employer and not taxable to the employee.
+HRA funds are excluded from income, and HSA contributions are tax-deductible for the employer and not taxable to you.

-• The "Cadillac Tax" (Currently Suspended): The ACA's 40% excise tax on high-cost health plans (the "Cadillac Tax") was designed to limit overly generous, tax-free contributions but has been repeatedly delayed and is not currently in effect.
+• The "Cadillac Tax" (Currently Suspended): The ACA's 40% excise tax on high-cost health plans was designed to limit overly generous, tax-free contributions but has been repeatedly delayed and is not currently in effect.

-The landscape is evolving beyond simple premium sharing.
-Forward-thinking employers are integrating benefits to maximize both health and financial outcomes.
+Things are changing beyond simple premium sharing.
+Innovative employers are integrating benefits to maximize both health and financial outcomes.
 For example, a system like WellthCare represents a structural redesign where the employer's "contribution" isn't just a premium payment.
 It's an investment in a system that uses $0-co-pay preventive care first to lower claims, then automatically converts that savings into tangible employee wealth through store credits and pension contributions.
-This creates a powerful, tax-efficient flywheel: employer healthcare spending directly builds employee financial wellness, aligning incentives and transforming a cost center into a value driver.
+This creates a smart cycle that saves on taxes: employer healthcare spending directly builds employee financial wellness, aligning incentives and transforming a cost center into a value driver.

-To get your exact numbers, review your plan's Summary of Benefits and Coverage (SBC) or your annual benefits enrollment materials.
+To get your exact numbers, check your plan's Summary of Benefits and Coverage (SBC) or your annual benefits enrollment materials.
 Your HR or benefits team can clarify your employer's specific contribution and confirm the tax treatment of any covered individuals on your plan.
-Understanding this not only helps with your budget but also allows you to fully appreciate the significant investment your employer is making in your health and financial security.
+Understanding this not only helps with your budget but also lets you appreciate the significant investment your employer is making in your health and financial security.

 ← Back to Blog